-Declan Gorman’s solo performance based on Joyce’s ever-popular first book of short stories has toured to every major venue in Ireland.
-It has been performed in Moscow and Oslo and has had specially commissioned showings for New York University, U.C.
+Declan Gorman’s solo performance based on Joyce’s ever-popular first book of short stories has toured to almost every major venue in Ireland.
+It has been performed overseas in Moscow, Oslo, Dallas, San Francisco, Mumbai, Delhi and Bengaluru and has had specially commissioned showings in Dublin for visiting delegations from New York University, U.C.
 Berkeley and Stanford University.
-It will shortly embark on a short tour to Dallas and San Francisco.
-Prior to that it has dates in Listowel and at the Skerries Soundwaves Festival in September 2017.

-London publisher Grant Richards rejected Joyce’s racy book of stories in 1906.
+The play centres around London publisher Grant Richards who rejected Joyce’s controversial book of stories in 1906.
 Now in 1914, troubled in his conscience, he asks to see the still unpublished manuscript again.
 Re-reading it he is reminded of how greatly he admired it first time out but also why he simply could not do business with the petulant and stubborn young Irish writer.
 What should he do now?
 The streets and characters of Joyce’s Dublin come magically to life in all their sordid and comic glory in this solo performance, described as “compelling” (Irish Theatre Magazine); “ingenious” (Mail on Sunday) “truly mesmerising” (Metro Herald) and “effortlessly entertaining” (The Arts Review).